karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -----------------------------------------------------------------------------------------
 Resource quotas in Kubernetes allow cluster administrators to allocate and limit the amount of compute resources (CPU, memory, storage) and object count (pods, services, etc.) that can be used within a namespace.
 This helps in resource governance and prevents any single namespace from consuming excessive resources, thereby ensuring fair resource distribution among different teams or applications.

+there are 2 steps involved

+	1. Create a namespace
+ 	2. Create a ResourceQuota for your namespace.

 Note: before creating resource quota for namespace, we need to create namespace.

 	$ kubectl create namespace myspace	--> create namespace